 2 pounds carrots, peeled and shredded (4 cups)

 4 cups water

 2½ cups sugar

 Slice the lemons and oranges in half and remove seeds.
+Keep the skins on, since these provide the natural pectin.
 Chop halves into smaller pieces, and process in a food processor fitted with the steel blade until only fine bits remain.

 In a large, thick bottom saucepan over medium heat, combine the lemons, orange, shredded carrots, water, and sugar.
-Simmer for 30 minutes, stirring occasionally, until thick and syrupy.
+Simmer for 30 minutes or longer, stirring occasionally, until thick and syrupy.
 Pour into 6 half-pint clean and sterilized mason jars, screw on tops, and invert to seal the top.
 (Jam does not need to be hot – water bathed)